evomassiny/jlox/notes.md

 * resolving the address of an "else" block in an "if" statement AFTER emyting the JUMP instruction is called **backpatching**.
 * we can store local variables directly into the vm stack, their adrees became their slot index
 * function declaration are Function Object literals !
-* There a way to describe "when" the work is done while traversing a recursive function call stack, eg:
+* There s a way to describe "when" the work is done while traversing a recursive function call stack, eg:
   ```
   def pre_order_traversal(count: int):
     if count == 0:
       print("STOP")
     else:
-      print("Continue")
+      print("Continue") # work
       pre_order(count - 1)